Blog

 Cases involving minor children who depended on the deceased for financial support, parental guidance, and daily care tend to result in higher settlements.
 The more dependents affected, the greater the total recoverable damages.

-Strength of Liability Evidence
+The Strength of Evidence in Your Case

 Clear, undisputed liability, such as a drunk driver running a red light, strengthens the case significantly.
 When fault is contested or the deceased shared some responsibility, Florida’s modified comparative fault system may reduce compensation.
 Under current Florida law, if the deceased was more than 50% at fault, the family cannot recover damages.